28 Jul Why Managed Office 365 Services is a Good Business Expand for MSPs

 “My customers are switching to Office 365!!!!”
 This is the ultimate worry of Managed IT Service Providers.
 And why shouldn’t they be?
 What happens to all the investment they made in infrastructure and tech solutions to offer their core services?

-But… Cloud-based services are growing increasingly popular and a collaboration and content software like Office 365 is almost everybody’s first consideration.
+But… Cloud-based services are growing increasingly popular and collaboration and content software like Office 365 is almost everybody’s first consideration.
 And when your customers are migrating to Office 365, why not lend a hand?

 Scenario 3: Your Customers Are Not Office 365 Users